Just like Heaven (Brandon Lake song): Background

-On August 14, 2020, Lake released "Julst Like Heaaven", as the lead single to his second studio album, House of Miracles, following the release of "I Need a Ghost" in July.
+On August 14, 2020, Lake released "Just Like Heaven", as the lead single to his second studio album, House of Miracles, following the release of "I Need a Ghost" in July.
 Lake shared the story behind the song, saying;

 "Just Like Heaven” was written after I had a very simple but powerful revelation that when we're in the presence of God we're getting a taste of what heaven and eternity is going to be like.
 When you get a taste of heaven, you will want more.
 We were made for eternity.
 That’s where I want to live.
 We don't have to wait until heaven to experience it — God wants to bring heaven to earth.
 This song is my personal journey of crying out for more of His presence.

 Lake shared with MultiTracks that on top of the song being his personal cry for more of the presence of God, he hoped that listeners would have an encounter to get "taste of eternity."

 On April 30, 2021, Lake a radio-adapted version of the song on digital platforms.